-Study Leave and Professional Development
+29.1 Study Leave and Professional Development

+An employee can apply for paid study leave.
 The approval of study leave will be at the discretion of the Company and subject to the application for such leave and the relevance to the practice and the individual needs of the employee.
+The Company cannot unreasonably refuse a request for study leave.

 Applications for study leave addressing the relevant criteria and the response authorising or declining such leave must be in writing.
+A reason for declining an application must be given to the employee and be reasonable.

 Attendance at non-compulsory courses is voluntary and dealt with on an individual basis with respect to payment or time in lieu.

-(d) Compulsory study courses such as in-service training will be paid at ordinary time, or time in lieu will be provided.
-Overtime is applicable if the employee has worked seventy-six (76) hours in the fortnight.
+Compulsory study courses such as in-service training will be paid at ordinary time, or time in lieu will be provided.
+Overtime is applicable if the employee has worked above their ordinary hours.

+29.2 Exam Leave Entitlement

+(a) Employees are entitled to take study leave under clause 29.1 for their exams regardless of the course being compulsory or non-compulsory.

-Training
+29.3 Training